 Explain the characteristics of social media platforms

-Understand business models of social media influencers
+Understand the business models of social media influencers

-Describe social media business models of companies
+Describe the social media business models of companies

 Introduction

-The rise of social media platforms such as Facebook, Instagram or LinkedIn not only offers a possibility to spread content and reach a huge audience.
+The rise of social media platforms such as Facebook, Instagram, or LinkedIn not only offers the possibility to spread content and reach a huge audience.
 Social media offer the opportunity to establish new business models and extend existing ones.

-This chapter first focuses on social media platforms, explaining the characteristics and economics behind social media platforms.
-It then analyzes and explain business models of private persons on social media especially analyzing business models of so-called influencers.
+This unit first focuses on social media platforms, explaining the characteristics and economics behind social media platforms.
+It then analyzes and explain business models of private persons on social media, especially analyzing the business models of so-called influencers.

-The last part of the chapter deals with business models of companies.
+The last part of the unit deals with business models of companies.

 4.1 Social Media Platforms

 One of the earliest and most influential definitions of social media originates from Kaplan and Haenlein (2010).
-They define social media as “a group of Internet-based applications that build on the ideological and technological foundations of the Web 2.0, and that allow the creation and exchange of User Generated Content” (Kaplan & Haenlein, 2010, p.61)
+They define social media as “a group of internet-based applications that build on the ideological and technological foundations of the Web 2.0, and that allow the creation and exchange of User Generated Content” (Kaplan & Haenlein, 2010, p.61).

 Social media platforms are recognized as spaces where individuals can form networks and exchange information or sentiments, as Kaplan and Haenlein (2010) noted.
 According to Peters et al. (2013, p.
-281) social media are “dynamic, interconnected, egalitarian, and interactive organisms” that have led to three significant changes in the marketplace.
+281), social media are “dynamic, interconnected, egalitarian, and interactive organisms” that have led to three significant changes in the marketplace.

-Firstly, they have opened new avenues for interaction between companies and customers, facilitated by various platforms like social networking sites (e.g., Facebook), microblogging sites (e.g., X (formerly Twitter)), and content communities (e.g., YouTube).
+First, they have opened new avenues for interaction between companies and customers, facilitated by various platforms like social networking sites (e.g., Facebook), microblogging sites (e.g., X (formerly Twitter)), and content communities (e.g., YouTube).
 These platforms foster networks based on shared interests and values.

-Secondly, the dynamics of how businesses and consumers interact and impact each other have been reshaped by social media.
+Second, the dynamics of how businesses and consumers interact and impact each other have been reshaped by social media.
 This interaction, as Chen et al. (2011) suggest, includes both active communications and passive observations that influence individuals’ decisions and consumption habits, a phenomenon Nair et al. (2010) refer to as the “word-of-mouth (WOM) effect.”

-Thirdly, the surge in social media data availability has significantly enhanced companies’ ability to manage customer relationships and make more informed business decisions, according to Libai et al. (2010).
+Third, the surge in social media data availability has significantly enhanced companies’ ability to manage customer relationships and make more informed business decisions, according to Libai et al. (2010).
 The vast array of social media data, whether from social networks, blogs, or forums, and in different formats like text, video, or images, can now be easily gathered and utilized effectively with the help of advanced information technologies (Moe & Scheidel, 2017).
 Consequently, social media data has become a vital tool for customer analysis, market research, and crowdsourcing new ideas.
 Gnizy (2019) highlights that using social media data as a strategic resource can lead to improved marketing outcomes, showcasing its value in capturing and creating value.

 Economics of Social Media Platforms

-Social media platforms like Facebook, Instagram, or TikTok are economically classified as multi-sided markets or platforms (Armstrong (2006); Evans & Schmalensee (2007); Rochet & Tirole (2003, 2006)).
+Social media platforms like Facebook, Instagram, or TikTok are economically classified as multi-sided markets or platforms (Armstrong, 2006; Evans & Schmalensee, 2007; Rochet & Tirole, 2003, 2006).
 Essentially, they serve as intermediaries connecting different user groups.
 For instance, platforms like YouTube link content creators with their audience.
-The consumers of these platforms often ‘pay’ through their attention (by viewing ads), sharing personal data, and sometimes a monetary fee, in exchange for access to social media content.
+The consumers of these platforms often “pay” through their attention (by viewing ads), sharing personal data, and sometimes a monetary fee, in exchange for access to social media content.
 The content providers, in turn, receive space on the platform to publish their content and gain publicity.

 Three key characteristics define these social media platforms as multi-sided markets.